 - Place the cookies on a previously greased baking sheet and bake at 350°F for about 12 min. until they´re fully cooked (don´t let them turn so gold).

 - Once out of the oven, let them cool completely.
-Then spread a cookie with dulce de leche, place another cookie on top and press slightly, so that the filling is well distributed, and then roll the edges of the cookie in some dried coconut.
+Then spread a cookie with dulce de leche, place another cookie on top and press slightly, so that the filling is well distributed, and roll the edges of the cookie in some dried coconut.

 - Repeat that to make each alfajor and you´re done! enjoy.